CONTENTS IN THIS CHAPTER:

 When you hear concerts of romantic music played on ”historical instruments” it is evident that the instruments of that time sound as they do nowadays, but the dynamics are rather different.
 The brass players in the Italian symphony orchestras at Verdi’s time all came from wind orchestras.
-They had no education at a music conservatory and they were not trained to play as loud as they do nowadays, and their instruments (all valve instruments) sounded more “muted” and could not give that powerful sound as you hear in for example the film music of today.
-Therefor the brass parts in Verdi’s music often are described to play Tutta Forza (which means with all force) – it was necessary to get the splendour in the music.
+They had no education at a music conservatory and they were not trained to play as loud as they do nowadays.
+Their instruments (all valve instruments) sounded more “dull and soft” and could not give that powerful sound as you hear in for example the film music of today.
+Therefor the brass parts in Verdi’s music often are described to play Tutta Forza (which means with all force) – it was obviously necessary to get the intensity in the music.
 Nowadays such a description would mean that the brass players would overrule the sound in the orchestra.
 Knowing this, one should play Verdi’s music somewhat softer than written, to obtain the necessary balance between the various orchestral groups!

 The smaller dance and theater orchestras from the 18th century were mini versions of the symphony orchestras, often including piano and otherwise with the usual orchestra instruments: Strings, woodwind, brass and percussion instruments.